 - The first graduate seminar of Fall Semester will be held on Monday, August 25th, 2014.

 - Students are expected to turn in a well-written, 2-page minimum report on any seminars that they attended during the year.
 Students may compensate for 2 absences by turning in an additional report on the research of any single graduate seminar speaker.
-Reports should be turned in to the course instructor before the last day of the semester and should be in the IEEE Magnetics Letters format laid out at the bottom of the following webpage:
+Reports should be turned in to the course TA before the last day of the semester and should be in the IEEE Magnetics Letters format laid out at the bottom of the following webpage:

 August 25th, 2014

 Dr. Gianluca Lazzi University of Utah Electrical & Computer Engineering Department When: Monday, August 25, 2014 at 3:05 p.m.Where: Warnock 1250 During this first Graduate Seminar of Fall 2014, Dr. Lazzi will welcome students to the 2014-2015 academic year and go over the format for Graduate Seminar for the remainder of the semester.

 September 8th, 2014

 Drs.
 Priyank Kalla and Darrin Young University of Utah Electrical & Computer Engineering Department When: Monday, September 8, 2014 at 3:05 p.m.Where: Warnock 1250 Drs.
 Priyank Kalla and Darrin Young will review graduate policies and procedures for the ECE Department.

 September 15th, 2014